Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye

 where $\overline{U}^\text{cell}$ is typically set at $2.1$ to $2.3$ V.

 Note that some studies \cite{rizwan2021design,chen2024enhancing,shi2023plant,li2023exploration,liang2024large} and \cite{zheng2022optimal} set a non-zero lower power limit to avoid HTO over-limit under low loads.
 However, HTO accumulation is a dynamic process.
-Setting non-zero lower current or power limits independently is prone to being conservative by excluding short-term low-load operations \cite{qiu2023extended}.
-This work integrates HTO dynamics into the controller to exploit flexibility, eliminating the need for non-zero lower power limits.
+Setting non-zero lower current or power limits is prone to being conservative by excluding short-term low-load operations \cite{qiu2023extended}.
+We integrate HTO dynamics into the controller to exploit flexibility, eliminating the need for non-zero lower power limits.